There are 2 types of lymphoedema, primary and secondary lymphoedema. They have different causes.

 In rare cases, accidental injury to the lymphatic system causes lymphoedema.

-For example, it sometimes happens after a road traffic accident.
-The extensive bruising or soft tissue loss leads to lymphoedema.
+For example, it can happen after a road traffic accident if you have severe bruising or soft tissue loss.

 Immobility

-Reduced movement can lead to lymphoedema.
-This is because the fluid in the lymphatic system does not flow properly.
+If you cannot move around much, the fluid in the lymphatic system does not flow properly.
+This can lead to lymphoedema.

 You may be at risk if you have limited mobility for a long time because of an illness, nerve damage or arthritis.